jaystack/molinio-posts/_posts/2017-04-21-creating-todo-application-from-molinio-templates.md

 </code></pre>

-Now we can make the components, three of them to be precise. <code>AddTodo</code> contains the form. <code>TodoList</code> contains the list of tasks. <code>Footer</code> contains a filter, that allows switching between tasks according to there state.
+Now we can make the components, three of them to be precise. <code>AddTodo</code> contains the form. <code>TodoList</code> contains the list of tasks. <code>Footer</code> contains a filter, that allows switching between tasks according to their state.
 Create these files into the <code>components</code> folder:

 <pre><code class="javascript">//AddTodo.tsx
 import {